James Holt Marsh: International career

 In 1889, Marsh was selected for the Scottish international team when he was chosen to face Wales as part of the 1890 Home Nations Championship.
-Scotland beat Wales and Marsh was reselected for the second, and final game of the competition, away to Ireland at Belfast.
+Scotland beat Wales, and Marsh was reselected for the second and final game of the competition, away to Ireland at Belfast.
 With England having withdrawn from the tournament, a win over the Irish would give Scotland the Home Nations, but not the Grand Slam.
 Scotland won the match thanks to a single dropped goal from Henry Stevenson.

-His move to England and his form for Swinton led to Marsh being selected for the 1892 Home Nations Championship for England in the game against Ireland, playing again at threequarters alongside Dicky Lockwood and George Hubbard.
+His move to England and his form for Swinton led to Marsh being selected for the 1892 Home Nations Championship for England in the game against Ireland, playing again at three-quarters alongside Dicky Lockwood and George Hubbard.
 The English team was victorious, but Marsh was not selected for the team again.
 It is unknown if this was due to sanctions or actions taken by the rugby unions or if it was a selection choice.